cg1101/workflow/README.md

 This feature is to be implemented in its own branch.

+We created branch `feature/banana` for a different development stream.

 ## Feature cherry

 This feature is to be implemented in its own branch.